Modern detached ADU with white stucco exterior in Ventura County

 Coastal Ventura County's water and sewer systems face capacity constraints in certain areas.
 Assuming adequate utility capacity without pre-application verification can lead to project delays or requirements for costly off-site improvements.

 Solution: Request will-serve letters from water and sewer districts during pre-application phase.
-Ventura Water and Camrosa Water District typically respond within 15–20 business days.
-If capacity issues exist, factor $8,000–$15,000 for connection fee increases or minor off-site improvements into pro forma.
+Ventura Water and Camrosa Water District respond within 15–20 business days.

 Pitfall 4: Underestimating Appeal Risk